hackclub/hackclub/workshops/python_pokedex/README.md

 You can [install Python locally](https://www.python.org/) on your computer, or use [repl.it](https://repl.it), a free, online IDE, to write the code for this project.
 Start a new Python file [here](https://repl.it/languages/python3).

-Once you have your Python file open, let's import two libraries!
+Once you have your Python file open, let's import three libraries!

 ```py
 import random as rand